Zoro-chi/free-genai-bootcamp-2025/backend-technical-requirements.md

 ### Database Schema

+The database will be a single sqlite database called `words.db` This will be in the root of the backend folder.

 We will have the following tables:
 - `words`:
   Store words in the language the user is learning